- How-To Booklet

 2.3 How to Edit an Entry

 You may edit an existing entry in KeePass at any time.
-You can change your password (it is generally considered good security practice to change a password every three to six months), or modify other details stored in the password entry.
+You can change your password or modify other details stored in the password entry.
+It is generally considered good security practice to change a password every three to six months (remembering to update it on your email system etc. before changing it in KeePass).

 To edit an entry, perform the following steps: